Expanding bipartite Bell inequalities for maximum multi-partite randomness: Proofs and details for DI randomness certification

 \subsubsection{Numerical approach for upper bounding maximum randomness versus MABK value}

-The objective of this section is to generalize the technique introduced in \cite{WBC}, which found upper bounds on the maximum randomness versus CHSH value using an SOS technique.
+The objective of this section is to generalize the technique introduced in \cite{WBC}, which found upper bounds on the maximum randomness versus CHSH value using SOS decompositions.
+A python implementation of this technique is provided in our GitHub repository~\cite{code}.
 We begin by defining the problem in detail.

 Let $\mathcal{Q}$ denote the set of quantum distributions, and $\mathcal{M}(P)$ denote the MABK value of a distribution $P \in \mathcal{Q}$.
 Moreover, let $H(\bm{R}|\bm{X}=\bm{0},E)_{P}$ be the conditional von Neumann entropy of the outputs $\bm{R}$ for inputs $\bm{X} = \bm{0}$ given the observed distribution $P$, taking the infimum over all quantum strategies that could give rise to $P$, i.e.,